-The X9DRW series motherboard accommodates 24-pin ATX power supplies.
+The X9DBL-i/3/iF/3F motherboard accommodates 24-pin ATX power supplies.
 Although most power supplies generally meet the specifications required by the CPU, some are inadequate.
-In addition to the 24-pin ATX power, two 12V 8-pin power connectors (JPW2/JPW3) and one 4-pin power connector (JPW4) are also required to ensure adequate power supply to the system.
+In addition, two 12V 8-pin power connections (JPW2/JPW3) are also required to ensure adequate power supply to the system.
 Your power supply must also supply 1.5A for the Ethernet ports.

 Warning!
-To prevent damage to the power supply or motherboard, please use a power supply that contains a 24-pin, two 8-pin and one 3-pin power connectors.
-Be sure to connect these power supply connectors to the 24-pin power connector (JPW1), the 8-pin power connectors (JPW2/JPW3) and the 4-pin power connector (JPW4) on the motherboard.
-Failure in doing so will void the manufacturer warranty on your power supply and motherboard.
+To avoid damaging the power supply or the motherboard, please use a power supply that contains a 24-pin and two 8-pin power connectors.
+Be sure to connect these power supply connectors to all power connectors on the motherboard.
+Failure to do so will void the manufacturer warranty on your power supply and motherboard.